RockefellerArchiveCenter/fluxx_exporter/README.md

 ## About

-The Fluxx Exporter is an open-source tool that integrates with the grants management system [Fluxx](https://www.fluxx.io/) for the purposes of exporting select elements of grant records in an automated way.
-The tool is built on Python and Django, and uses the Fluxx API to export data from the Fluxx instance.
+The Fluxx Exporter is an open-source tool that integrates with the grants management system [Fluxx](https://www.fluxx.io/) for the purposes of automating exports of select elements of grant records.
+The tool is built on Python and Django, and uses the Fluxx API to export data from a configured Fluxx instance.
 It can export both structured data that is entered into fields and stored in the database as well as files that are uploaded and attached to the grant record.

 Foundations use grants management systems (GMS) such as Fluxx to manage their grant making from the time a grantee begins an application, through the award process, and on to the grantees’ final reporting on activities.
 For most foundations, the GMS is the permanent system of record for all grant-related records.
 Foundation archivists have struggled to find scalable solutions for exporting closed grant records from these systems.
 This tool allows archivists to select and export grant information, for long-term preservation and researcher access.

 ## Prerequisites